 Configure Editor

-This section describes the settings available to you to customise how Syside Editor works.
+This section describes the settings available to you to customize how Syside Editor works.

 Note that Editor needs to be restarted for any changes to take effect.